mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 7a.
 If a release is in progress, merge hotfix into release branch.
 7b.
 Else, merge hotfix branch into develop branch.

 A separate continuous integration job should be created for each release branch so that QA can test changes made before deployment.
+Just like with feature and release branches, once a hotfix branch is merged back into master and developer (or release), the hotfix branch should be deleted.

 ###Tagging